Central Garden & Pet (NASDAQ:CENTA) Releases FY 2022 Earnings Guidance

 Central Garden & Pet (NASDAQ:CENTA – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $3.10- for the period, compared to the consensus estimate of $3.10.
 The company issued revenue guidance of -.

-A number of equities research analysts recently weighed in on the company.
-StockNews.com began coverage on Central Garden & Pet in a research report on Thursday, March 31st.
+Several brokerages have issued reports on CENTA.
+Zacks Investment Research upgraded shares of Central Garden & Pet from a hold rating to a buy rating and set a $45.00 target price on the stock in a report on Monday, May 9th.
+JPMorgan Chase & Co. increased their target price on shares of Central Garden & Pet from $47.00 to $49.00 in a report on Thursday, April 14th.
+Finally, StockNews.com began coverage on shares of Central Garden & Pet in a report on Thursday, March 31st.
 They set a hold rating on the stock.
-Zacks Investment Research downgraded Central Garden & Pet from a buy rating to a hold rating in a report on Tuesday, April 19th.
-Finally, JPMorgan Chase & Co. increased their price objective on Central Garden & Pet from $47.00 to $49.00 in a report on Thursday, April 14th.

 Central Garden & Pet Company Profile (Get Rating)